zhouby-zjl/course-atcs/index.md

 # Course Materials for Advanced Topics in Computer Networks
 College of Intelligent Science and Technology, HIAS, UCAS, CN

+## Couse Information
+**Introduction:** This course will trace and explore major scientific issues, design principles and methodologies of the current critical network infrastructure, e.g. Internet, Industrial networks and smart grids.
+The course make you familiar with the recent developments in network architecture, protocols and systems, which gets you to learn advances with the times of technical evolvements.
+You will read corresponding papers, and understand its critical issues and solutions.
+Meanwhile, you can learn to use the recent experiment platform for conducting researches in future.

+**Instructor:** ZHOU Boyang <zhouby@zhejianglab.com>, Zhejiang Lab

 ## Syllabus
 **Week 1:**
 - 1.1 Introduction to courses and paper readings